Local Files

 -

-Select column data: By default, data is uploaded from column A to the last non-empty column in the header.
-Custom column range settings are also supported.
+- Select Columns: By default, the system imports columns from column A through the last non-empty column in the header.
+You can also define a custom column range.

-- Confirm whether you need to modify the field names and types of the current dataset.
+Confirm whether you need to modify the current dataset's field names and field types.

-Field name: Click the field position to rename the field;
+- Field Name: Click a field name to rename it.

-Field type: Click the down arrow next to the field type to adjust the field type.
+- Field Type: Click the down arrow next to the field type to adjust it.

-You can preview 30 rows of data in the data preview section.
+Note1.
+Up to 30 rows of data can be previewed in the data preview area.

-- Configure the deduplication primary key as needed.
-During data initialization, the system will deduplicate data according to the set primary key.
+Configure a deduplication primary key as needed.
+During dataset initialization, the system deduplicates records based on the configured key.

 CSV Files

-CSV files have the same upload process as Excel files, with the only difference being the confirmation of parsing results.
+CSV files follow the same upload workflow as Excel files.
+The only difference is the Confirm Parsing Result step.

-Confirm parsing results: The system will automatically parse the uploaded CSV file and display the results.
-Users can set the corresponding parsing parameters, including:
+Confirm Parsing Result: The system automatically parses the uploaded CSV file and displays the result.
+You can adjust the following parsing parameters:

-Delimiter: Provides 5 mainstream delimiter options, and also supports user-defined delimiters.
+- Delimiter: Provides five common delimiter options and also supports custom delimiters.

-Enclosure character: Enclosure characters are used to mark the start and end of text or data.
-In programming and data formats, enclosure characters help parsers and compilers understand the structure and boundaries of data.
-Common enclosure characters include quotes, parentheses, braces, etc.
+- Enclosure Character: The enclosure character marks the beginning and end of text or data.
+In programming and data formats, enclosure characters help parsers identify structure and boundaries.
+Common examples include quotation marks, parentheses, and braces.

-A primary key refers to one or more fields in a table whose values are used to uniquely identify a record in the table, such as member number, product number, sales document number, etc.
+A primary key is one or more fields in a table whose values uniquely identify a record, such as a member ID, product ID, or sales order number.